Club Directory

 Rochester United – A History

-The season commencing 2015/16 the club entered the FA Cup for the first time, going out of the competition against Herne Bay FC in the 1st qualifying Round.
-We have also made alterations and improvements to ground and facilities and keep on looking to improve the infastructure of the club where we can.
+During the season commencing 2015/16, the club entered the FA Cup for the first time, going out of the competition against Herne Bay FC in the first qualifying round.

-Unfortunately on the pitch we finished 20th and last in the SCEFL Premier Division for Season 2017-18 to get relegated to the First Division.
-Another disappointing campaign resulted in a 17th placed finish followed the year after before a much more improved performance in 2019/20.
+On the pitch we finished 20th in the SCEFL Premier Division for season 2017-18 and were relegated to the First Division.
+Another disappointing campaign resulted in a 17th placed finish the year after, before a much improved performance in 2019/20 with us looking good for promotion the following season until the coronavirus pandemic caused an early end to the football season.

 Click to download badge